truongquangtung2020/hash/README.md

-This is a rewrite of [Tosh](http://tosh.tjvr.org/), my text-based Scratch project editor.
+Hash is a rewrite of [Tosh](http://tosh.tjvr.org/), text-based Scratch project editor.
 This version is open-source, with a readable, modern codebase.

 Dependencies
 ============

-* Project player thanks to [Nathan's Phosphorus](https://phosphorus.github.io/), as before
-* Uses [Nearley](http://nearley.js.org/) for parsing.
-(Originally Tosh used a home-grown Earley parser for performance reasons; I've now rolled lots of perf improvements into Nearley :-))
-* Uses my optimised lexer [Moo](https://github.com/no-context/moo)
-* Uses [nearley-reverse](https://github.com/tjvr/nearley-reverse) for transforming Scratch AST into Tosh code (on load); this is the opposite of parsing, which happens on save/run
-* Uses Nathan's [v2](https://github.com/nathan/v2) for views, model, undo, menus, etc
+Thanks for @tjvr for the project!

 Current status
 ==============